AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \attention
   Function registration and function invocation are not protected against racing conditions of multithreaded access.
-For this reason, it is mandatory to perform function registration exclusively while \ref alib_manual_bootstrapping "bootstrapping" a software, when no threads are started, yet.
+For this reason, it is mandatory to perform function registration exclusively while \ref alib_mod_bs "bootstrapping" software, when no threads are started, yet.
 Registrations can be made before bootstrapping \alib, respectively during or after phase \alib{BootstrapPhases::PrepareResources}.

 \attention
   If for any reason registration is performed \b after bootstrapping \alib and module
-  \alib_monomem is included in the \alibdist, and this function is invoked after
+  \alib_monomem is included in the \alibbuild, and this function is invoked after
   \alib was bootstrapped, then before an invocation of this method, mutex
   \alib{monomem;GLOBAL_ALLOCATOR_LOCK} has to be acquired.
 This can be done with:
            \snippet "ut_monomem.cpp"     DOX_MONOMEM_LOCK_GLOBALALLOCATOR